SangNguyen2810/shopping-cart/README.md

 - Discount code system with `HAPPYHOURS` (18% discount)
 - Responsive design for all device sizes
 - Custom backend API implementation in Go

+## Things that I do not have enough time to cover:
+- Deploy your app anywhere securely.
+You may use AWS, Vercel, Deno Deploy, Surge, CloudFlare Pages or some other web app deployment services.
+- Additionally configure your repository to automatically publish your app on new commit push (CI).
+- Discount code BUYGETONE gives the lowest priced item for free I hope you guys will read through all the README and enjoy my code.
+Thank you guys.

 ## License